respoke/respoke-sdk-ios/README.md

 ```
 $ ./build_webrtc.sh pull
 ```
 This will pull all of the code and associated submodules from a variety of sources.
 Expect this to take a long time to finish, and will require ~1.5 GB of storage space.
-If you would like to use a newer version of the WebRTC source, then edit this file and change the first line to define the specific revision # you are interested in using.
+If you would like to use a newer version of the WebRTC source, refer to the webrtc-build-scripts README for info on how to do that.
 I highly recommend one of the stable releases, as the daily builds seem to break somewhat regularly.

 Step 2: Build the libraries
 ---------------------------

 To build the sources:
 ```
-$ ./build_webrtc.sh pull
+$ ./build_webrtc.sh build
 ```

 If you encounter an error during the build phase, there are a multitude of things that could have gone wrong.
 If you see this error in particular: